 After signing the waivers, we walked to the docks and got set up in our kayaks.
-I will say the kayaks here are much nicer than they normally are, and I was impressed with how easily they skimmed over the water.
+I will say the kayaks here are much nicer than they usually are, and I was impressed with how easily they skimmed over the water.

 First, we headed left to the Oakland Estuary.
 California Canoe & Kayak is the only company that gives you easy access to this beautiful part of Oakland.

-The paddle back was beautiful as the sun was just starting to go down and it was a fantastic time to be on the water.
+The paddle back was beautiful as the sun was just starting to go down, and it was a fantastic time to be on the water.
 Since we were with a guide, we went a little past Jack London Square as well to where the giant cranes were.

 After staying close to the shore, we paddled around a little bit so we could see these beasts up close.
-From here we finished our time on the water by heading back to the square and docking our boats.
+From here, we finished our time on the water by heading back to the square and docking our boats.

-All in all, this was one of the best experiences I had in Oakland, and I highly recommend you give it a try when you are visiting.
+This was one of the best experiences I had in Oakland, and I highly recommend you give it a try when you are visiting.
 Be sure to let me know what you think in the comments.